anna-biruk/anna-biruk/README.md

 - **Pricer**

-This is a project which comparing Polish and Belarusian prices for products.
+This is a project which compares Polish and Belarusian prices for products.
 It finds alternative products for any product you click on.

 **Main stack:** React, Redux Toolkit, Material UI, Express.js, MongoDB.